faizahmed09/NARISAKSHAM/README.md

 ## Contributing

-We welcome contributions to enhance the Narisaksham website.
+I welcome contributions to enhance the NariSaksham website.
 To contribute, follow these steps:

 1. Fork the repository.
 2. Create a new branch: